 But this is a double-edged sword.

-User experience is as good as any reason for organizations to modernize their applications.
+User experience is as good as any reason for organizations to have an application modernization strategy.

 User sensibilities and expectations evolve at a rapid speed.
 What might have been considered intuitive UX even three years ago might look dated today.
 Therefore, modernizing your app for better UX isn’t a one-time project.
 It involves creating an architecture that allows for rapid UX iterations.